Little-PyProjects/Bees/README.md

     - A toy project with the cookiecutter of hypermodern python.

  * ## [JediAdvisor](https://github.com/hrokr/JediAdvisor) (MVP)
     - Thoughtful advice from a war that was a long time ago in a galaxy far, far away.
 Basically, this is a twitterbot that tweets an aphorism from the Clone Wars series each day.
-Tweets under @@YourJediAdvisor
+Tweets under @YourJediAdvisor

  * ## [SunSpots](https://github.com/hrokr/SunSpots) (At a milestone, taking a break)
     - Two centuries of sun spot data.